 Add just 2 cups of water to make this a hearty stew.

-As with all soups/ stews, depending on the quality of your veggies, you many need to add some vegetable stock to the final soup if the flavour thin on the ground.
+As with all soups/ stews, depending on the quality of your veggies, you many need to add some vegetable stock to the final soup if the flavour is thin on the ground.

 Soak your chickpeas overnight in a saucepan.
 Drain and refresh with new water, well covered.
 Add 1/4 teas bicarb of soda (this makes them soft and cook quicker), bring to a boil and lower heat.
 Vigorously simmer for 20 minutes or until chickpeas are just tender.
 Remember they will be cooked more in the soup.
 Keep the cooking liquor for use in the soup, it has a wonderfully full flavour.

 When ready to serve, bring back to just about boiling, add your chard leaves and coriander stems.
 Re-cover and allow to cook for a few minutes.
+Check seasoning.

 For a special touch, we have it sprinkled with roasted and chopped almonds.

 With winter lurking up the hill, we are getting back to our hearty soups.
 Harira is definately one of our fav’s and it is very cool when you have pleasant memories attached to a dish.
 Food has amazing transporting properties, the sights and tastes so evocative and alive in memories.

 Spices are much more than just incredible tasting, the vast majority boast some quite brilliant health properties (as long as we don’t burn them in the pan).